eafunk/rsp-streaming/README.txt

   using auto-make, for both gstreamer plugins and the playback application are found within the gst-template directory.

-- Gstreamer plugins that makes use of rsp library code to implement a gstreamer1.0 rsp stream decoder and encoder (gstreamer source and sink plugins) in the gst-template/gst-plugins directory.
+- Gstreamer source and sink plugins that makes use of rsp library code to implement a gstreamer1.0 rsp stream decoder and encoder in the gst-template/gst-plugins directory.

+  Gaain, the gst-template build instructions, using auto-make, for both gstreamer plugins and the playback application are found within the gst-template directory.

-  Note that the rsp protocol is data content type agnostic, so other gstreamer plugings are required to decode the rsp deliverd content in a gstreamer pipeline, i.e. mp3, aac, etc.  The rsp protocol does annouce the content type of the data being transported, assuming the content type was properly specified on the encoder side of the stream.
+  Note that the rsp protocol is data content type agnostic, so other gstreamer plugings are required to encode/decode the rsp deliverd content in a gstreamer pipeline, i.e. mp3, aac, etc.  The rsp protocol does annouce the content type of the data being transported, assuming the content type was properly specified on the encoder side of the stream.